Juan Marichal: Roseboro-Marichal incident

 Many people thought Marichal's punishment was too lenient, since it would cost him only two starts.
 Fans booed him for the rest of the season whenever he pitched a road game.
 The Giants were in a tight pennant race with the Dodgers (as well as the Pirates, Reds and Braves) and the race was decided with only two games to play.
 The Giants, who ended up winning the August 22 game and were trailing by only a half-game afterward, eventually lost the pennant to the Dodgers by two games.
 Ironically, the Giants went on a 14-game win streak that started during Marichal's absence, and by then it was a two-team race as the Pirates, Reds and Braves fell further behind.
 But then the Dodgers won 15 of their final 16 games (after Marichal had returned) to win the pennant.
 Marichal won in his first game back, 2–1 vs. the Houston Astros on September 9 (the same day Koufax pitched his perfect game vs. the Chicago Cubs), but lost his last three decisions as the Giants slumped in the season's final week.
 "Marichal's actions might have cost us the pennant," Mays speculated, noting that the relief pitchers had to work more in the absence of Marichal, who usually completed his starts.

 Marichal didn't face the Dodgers again until spring training on April 3, 1966.
 In his first at bat against Marichal since the incident, Roseboro hit a three-run home run.
-San Francisco general manager Chub Feeney approached Dodgers general manager Buzzy Bavasi to attempt to arrange a handshake between Marichal and Roseboro.
+Later on, Giants general manager Chub Feeney approached Dodgers general manager Buzzie Bavasi to attempt to arrange a handshake between Marichal and Roseboro.
 However, Roseboro declined the offer.

-Years later, Roseboro stated that he was retaliating for Marichal having thrown at Wills.
-He explained that Koufax would not throw at batters for fear of hurting them due to the velocity of his pitches.
-He further stated that his throwing close to Marichal's ear was "standard operating procedure", as a form of retribution.
+Years later, in his memoirs, Roseboro stated that he was retaliating for Marichal's having thrown at Wills.
+He took matters into his own hands as he did not want to risk Koufax being ejected and possibly being suspended for retaliating while the Dodgers were in the middle of a close pennant race.
+He stated that his throwing close to Marichal's ear was "standard operating procedure", as a form of retribution.
 After years of bitterness, Roseboro and Marichal became close friends in the 1980s, getting together occasionally at old-timers' games, golf tournaments and charity events.